Local Citation Services Compared – Moz Local vs. BrightLocal vs. Yext vs. Whitespark vs. Advice Local vs. Synup

 My opinion on Moz Local

-The team behind Moz Local have excellent pedigree in understanding the local market and developing strong SaaS tools.
-Moz Local is a useful tool for checking listing status and for managing submissions to aggregators at relatively low cost – although not as low a cost as BrightLocal.
+The team behind Moz Local has an excellent pedigree in understanding the local market and developing strong SaaS tools.
+Moz Local is a useful tool for checking listing status and for managing submissions to aggregators.

-The downsides are that listings are not claimed on each site, which means other people can claim your listings instead of you.
-Data can also revert if the feed into aggregators isn’t paid annually.
-And there can be long lead times for the data to go live on some sites and have an impact in Google (2-3 months).
-Many local business owners are too impatient to wait this long and agencies need to show results sooner to keep clients happy.
+The downsides are that their direct network is missing many big US directories E.G. yp.com and yelp.com.
+Instead, they can list your business on named sites via the aggregators, however, the listings are not claimed on each site, which means other people can claim your listings instead of you.
+Data can also revert if the feed into the aggregators isn’t paid annually.
+There can also be long lead times for the data to go live on some sites which can have an impact on Google (2-3 months).
+Many local business owners are too impatient to wait this long, and agencies need to show results sooner to keep clients happy.

 Compare features and pricing of Moz & BrightLocal

 Reviews from around the web about Moz Local